-Structural Heart Diseases (SHDs) are structural abnormalities of the heart leading to impaired functioning1.
+Structural Heart Diseases (SHDs) are structural abnormalities of the heart leading to impaired functioning.
 They are forms of cardiovascular disease and include heart valve diseases such as aortic stenosis and mitral or tricuspid regurgitation that require valve repair or replacement.
 The disease is linked to functional decline and mostly affects the elderly.
 Congenital structural heart disease also exists and occur when heart’s valves do not develop before birth.
 Sometimes the defect keeps the valve from closing completely, which means blood can flow back into the heart.
 The prevalence is smaller than the SHDs linked to functional decline.
 This is why the information on this website is mostly focused on age-related SHDs linked to functional decline.

 It is estimated that SHDs currently affect 14 million people in Europe, a significant proportion of whom also suffer from suspected heart failure.
 In the last 20 years the number of hospitalisations due to SHD has doubled.
 With Europe’s ageing population, this means that in 2040 more than 20 million people will suffer from this disease.